DLvalentine/spongecase/README.md

 # spongecase
 [![Gem Version](https://badge.fury.io/rb/spongecase.svg)](https://badge.fury.io/rb/spongecase)

-Ruby string method to make your strings sArCaStIc af
+Ruby string method to make your strings sArCaStIc :fire:

 This repo contains the gemspec and the spongecase.rb file.
 It is up on RubyGems.org too!